Our Management & staff

 ADMIN ASSISTANT: JOLA DE KOKER

-Jola joined the Devonshire Team in June 2018.
-She has a Masters degree in Teaching and Translation and before moving to the UK worked as a teacher in Poland for 4 years.
-Jola has an NVQ Level 2 in Health and Social Care.
+She is a qualified dementia mapper from the University of Bradford and also a PAC Champion, Coach, and Trainer.
 She loves working at the Devonshire because every day is different and broadens her knowledge about dementia.
 It makes her appreciate the small details about life even more.
 She loves being surrounded by friendly people and the special joy she feels when Residents and Day Guests smile!

 Family Advocate and Development Coordinator: